chezee4/chezee4/README.md

 ## :man_technologist: Hi there!
-I'm a newcomer to the world of development.
+I'm a front-end developer with React knowledge,constantly striving to develop and improve my skills.
-I'm interested in learning new technologies and striving to grow as a developer.
+I have experience working on various projects where I demonstrated high productivity and creative approac to problem solving.
 On my profile, you'll find my projects and experiments with code.

 I'm open to collaboration and sharing experiences!

 <p align="center">